6 Ways Payroll Data Beats Banking Data When It Comes to Underwriting Risk Management

 With payroll data, you gain the insights you need to bolster the underwriting process regardless of a borrower’s banking status or credit history.
 Payroll data also makes it possible to aggregate earnings and employment information for borrowers who have multiple income sources like gig workers—a large and growing segment of the market.

 Banking data is also limited by the reality that many people have multiple bank accounts.
-In fact, Argyle has seen that the average employee has ~2.5 active bank accounts to which they receive their direct deposit.
-It is nearly impossible to ensure you have a full view of gross income without pulling that information directly from the source - the payroll system.
+As previously stated, Argyle has seen that the average employee has ~2.5 active bank accounts to which they receive their direct deposit.
+It is nearly impossible to ensure you have a full view of gross income without pulling that information directly from the source—the payroll system.

 Want to experience the difference first hand?
-Sign up to take Argyle for a (commitment-free) spin, and see the benefits of real-time employment and payroll data for yourself.
+Sign up to take Argyle for a (commitment-free) spin, and see the benefits real-time employment and payroll data can have on your continuous underwriting monitoring for yourself.